janawold1/2026_S_nereis_Cons_Gen/01_pop_sequence_QC_and_alignment.md

 python ~/anaconda3/envs/mosdepth/scripts/plot-dist.py ${data}nodup_bam_stats/*.global.dist.txt
 ```

-Three additional scaffolds `CM020459.1`, `CM020460.1`, and `CM02061.1` were excluded from downstream analyses as these scaffolds consistently had read depths much higher than expected and likely represents improperly assembled representations of these chromosomes.
+Three additional fairy tern scaffolds `CM020459.1`, `CM020460.1`, and `CM02061.1` were excluded from downstream analyses as these scaffolds consistently had read depths much higher than expected and likely represents improperly assembled representations of these chromosomes.
 A new bedfile, cleverly named `Katie_autosomes2.bed`, was used to remove these scaffolds prior to analyses.
 ```
 for SAMP in ${DIR}*_autosomes.bam
     do